robertpakalns/redline-client/USERSCRIPTS_API.md

 Redline Client supports simple syntax to extract metadata from `.js` files in the `scripts` directory.

 ## Syntax
+This block of code must be placed at the start of the script:
 ```
 // ==RedlineClientPlugin==
 // @name {name}